 We have royalty commitments associated with the shipment and licensing of certain products.
 Royalty expense is generally based on a dollar amount per unit shipped or a percentage of the underlying revenue.
-Royalty expense, which was recorded under our cost of products revenue on our Consolidated Statements of Income, was approximately \$40.2 million, \$29.6 million and \$29.8 million in fiscal 2013, 2012 and 2011, respectively.
+Royalty expense, which was recorded under our cost of revenue on our Consolidated Statements of Income, was approximately \$45.2 million, \$40.2 million and \$29.6 million in fiscal 2014, 2013 and 2012, respectively.